MarcBotet/hamlet/README.md

 ## Training

-For convenience, it is possible to run the configuration selecting experiment -1.
-If wandb is configurated can be activated by setting the wandb argument to 1
+For convenience, it is possible to run the configuration by selecting experiment -1.
+If wandb is configurated, it can be activated by setting the wandb argument to 1

 ```shell
 python run_experiments.py --exp -1 --wandb 1